simomat/lowcarb/README.md

 A Firefox Plugin to remove unwanted cookies but keeps your whitelisted cookies.

-`lowcarb` aims to mock the features of the [selectivecookiedelete](https://addons.mozilla.org/de/firefox/addon/selectivecookiedelete) addon, but is based on WebExtensions API and aims to work on mobile platforms as well.
+Based on WebExtensions API and requiring minimal configuration, `lowcarb` aims to run on all platforms.

-It's in very early developement stage right now.
+Go to the option panel and choose which cookies to keep.
+Remove cookies on demand or on firefox startup.